Ending A Common Law Marriage

 When your common law marriage is unraveling, the uncertainty of what will happen to your property and children can be alarming.
-A skilled and experienced Plano common law marriage attorney can help ease your worries.
+As an attorney skilled in common law marriage in Plano and throughout Texas, I can help ease your worries.

 Under Texas law, agreements regarding parental rights are generally not enforceable.